cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

     default: World
 {{< /highlight >}}

 The [input section](https://docs.cloudify.co/latest/developer/blueprints/spec-inputs/) defines the arguments that a user can pass and are needed to run the blueprint.
 An input can have a default value which will be used if no value is provided.
-An input can also be [constrained](https://docs.cloudify.co/latest/developer/blueprints/spec-inputs/#constraints) to ensure that the provided value is valid.
+An input can also be [constrained](https://docs.cloudify.co/latest/developer/blueprints/spec-inputs/#constraints) to ensure that the provided value is valid and will be shown as a drop-down list in the UI.

 ### Capabilities